tnen128/Time_Series_Task/README.md

 4. In the "Body" tab, select "raw" and choose "JSON" as the format.
 5. Paste your input data as shown above.
 6. Click "Send" to receive the prediction.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any inquiries or issues, feel free to contact [your name](mailto:your.email@example.com).